Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Behavior

-Gray FoxThe gray fox can climb and occasionally it forages for food or rests in a tree.
+Gray FoxThe gray fox can climb.
+It occasionally climbs a tree to forage for food or to rest.
 It makes its den in rocky crevices, caves, hollow logs, and trees.
 It sometimes enlarges a woodchuck burrow and uses it as a den.
 Dens are usually used only during the mating season and when raising young.